Preserving our Society

 A warrior walking along with his herd of livestock may come across the occasional ditch.
 Oblivious to the bigger picture, he goes around it and finds grass elsewhere.

-What he does not realise is that thousands of erosion gullies are consuming more than half of the soil that he relies on for grazing his cows.
+What he does not realise is that thousands of erosion gullies are consuming more than half of the soil that he relies on to feed his livestock which has now been decimated due to the overgrazing of the land.

-Through the Haller foundation we have access to a very simple necklace and bracelet.
-The necklaces and bracelets are designed to help women track their menstrual cycle, so that both husband and wife are aware of the ovulation period.
+Thanks to the clever initiative through the Haller foundation we were introduced to a very simple but effective strategy The necklaces and bracelets are designed to help women track their menstrual cycle, so that both husband and wife are aware of the ovulation period.

 This ruler, which lays out the menstrual cycle per day, is given to the older girls in all primary schools in the area.
 Also, our secondary school students take the rulers to their respective schools and share the idea with their classmates.
 It provides an effective means of mitigating risk of pregnancy.